marcgurevitx/goodenough/README.md

 It requires `aiohttp`, so either `pip install aiohttp` or `pip install goodenough[web]`.

+To start the web server call `.serve()`.

 The `request` parameter to the callbacks will be constructed by JSON-deserializing of the web request's body.

 The response body will be the JSON-serialized result from `*pick()`.

-This is how you can turn the previous example into a web server.
+Let's again update our previous example:

-(Because we are obviousely going to get JSON error trying to serialize Mongo's ObjectId, we will convert it to `str` in a new version of the `review_result` callback.)
+(To avoid JSON error trying to serialize Mongo's ObjectId, we will convert it to `str` in a new version of the `review_result` callback.)

 ```python